-Musk tests waters on paid verification for Twitter accounts
+Musk floats paid Twitter verification, fires board

 “The whole verification process is being revamped right now,” Musk tweeted Sunday in response to a user who asked for help getting verified.

+Murphy tweeted that he is requesting the Committee on Foreign Investment — which reviews acquisitions of U.S. businesses by foreign buyers — to investigate the national security implications of the kingdom’s investment in Twitter

+“We should be concerned that the Saudis, who have a clear interest in repressing political speech and impacting U.S. politics, are now the second-largest owner of a major social media platform,” Murphy tweeted.
+“There is a clear national security issue at stake and CFIUS should do a review.”

-Musk has invited a group of tech world friends and investors to help guide the San Francisco-based company’s transformation, which is likely to include a shakeup of its staff.
+Having taken ownership of the social media service, Musk has invited a group of tech-world friends and investors to help guide the San Francisco-based company’s transformation, which is likely to include a shakeup of its staff.
 Musk last week fired CEO Parag Agrawal and other top executives.
 There’s been uncertainty about if and when he could begin larger-scale layoffs.

 Those who have revealed they are helping Musk include Sriram Krishnan, a partner at venture capital firm Andreessen Horowitz, which pledged back in the spring to chip in to Musk’s plan to buy the company and take it private.